angular/angular/aio/content/guide/ngmodule-api.md

 {@a exports}

-## The exports array
+## The `exports` array

-The `exports` array is a list of declarations that another NgModule can use if it imports this NgModule.
+The `exports` array is a list of [declarables](guide/glossary#declarable "Definition of a declarable") that another NgModule can use if it imports this NgModule.

-Export only [declarable](guide/glossary#declarable "Definition of a declarable") classes (components, directives, or pipes) that you want other NgModules to be able to use in their templates.
-You can export any declarable whether it's declared in this NgModule or in an imported NgModule.
-The declarables you export are your NgModule's _public_ classes.
-If you don't export a declarable class, it stays _private_, visible only to other components declared in this NgModule.

 For example, if an NgModule includes `UserComponent` in its `exports` array, components and templates in other NgModules can use `UserComponent` as long as the other NgModules import this NgModule.
 If you don't include `UserComponent` in the `exports` array, only components and templates within this NgModule can use it.

+Export only declarable classes (components, directives, or pipes).
+You can export any declarable declared in this NgModule or in an imported NgModule.

 ## Re-exporting an entire NgModule